davilayang/learning-resources/ml-algos/README.md

 ## Questions you should be able to answer

 - When to use a metric to evaluate a model performance?
+- What is a Lasso Regression?
+What is a Ridge Regression?
 - Describe gradient descent to a child